Cyber insurance coverage may face coverage change pending foundational court case

 Despite large payouts, the industry is still profitable because more companies are seeing the value and choosing to purchase coverage.
 In 2016, $2.5billion went toward cyber insurance premiums – .09% of total premiums paid for all insurance.
 But policies are going up – expected to be $7.5billion by 2020.
 The number of insurance companies providing cyber insurance is now at 60.
 As of this year, one third of companies have opted to carry cyber insurance coverage.

-So companies should be feeling more secure about data breaches, right?
-Maybe not, thanks to some developing news this past December.
+So in light of increasing popularity of cyberinsurance coverage, companies should be feeling more secure about data breaches, right?
+Not so fast, thanks to some developing news this past December.
 A prominent company, Mondelez, owner of brands we know like Nabisco, Oreo, Cadbury, Toblerone and more, experienced huge damage by the NotPetya cyber worm in 2017.
 Mondelez had cyber insurance and submitted a claim, believing their coverage would help cover some of their extensive damage.
 Their policy provided for “all risks of physical loss or damage to property, including physical loss or damage to electronic data, programs or software, including loss or damage caused by the malicious introduction of a machine code or instruction.”

 But their insurance company, Zurich, has denied coverage based on an exclusion clause.
 Specifically, a clause in the policy bars coverage for hostile or warlike actions, including “action in hindering, combating or defending against an actual, impending or expected attack” by a “government or sovereign power, military, naval, or air force, or an agent or authority” from any party specified above.
 Zurich (and others) have named Russia, a government and sovereign power, as responsible for the NotPetya attack.